 In January and June 2020, the Company issued Convertible Notes to a trust affiliated with the Company's CEO.
+The Company elected to convert these Convertible Notes on July 1, 2021.
 See Note 6, "Convertible Notes-Related Party" for further details.

-During the fiscal year ended January 31, 2020, the Company began leasing certain office facilities from a company affiliated with a Board member of the Company.
-Rent payments made under these leases totaled \$0.5 million and \$0.5 million during the three months ended April 30, 2021 and April 30, 2020, respectively.
+During the fiscal year ended January 31, 2020, the Company began leasing certain office facilities from a company affiliated with Board members of the Company.
+Rent payments made under these leases totaled \$0.6 million and \$0.6 million during the three months ended July 31, 2021 and 2020, respectively, and \$1.1 million, and \$1.1 million during the six months ended July 31, 2021 and 2020, respectively.

 The Company has entered into an advertising agreement with a company affiliated with a Board member of the Company.
-Payments under this agreement totaled \$0.2 million during the three months ended April 30, 2021.
-There were no payments under this agreement during the three months ended April 30, 2020.
+Payments under this agreement totaled \$0.2 million and \$0 during the three months ended July 31, 2021 and 2020, respectively, and \$0.5 million and less than \$0.1 million during the six months ended July 31, 2021 and 2020, respectively.

-The Company has entered into various recurring subscription agreements with a company affiliated with a Board member of the Company.
-The Company recognized revenue of \$0.1 million and less than \$0.1 million under these subscription agreements during the three months ended April 30, 2021 and April 30, 2020, respectively.
+The Company has entered into various recurring subscription agreements with a company affiliated with a Board member of the Company recognized revenue under these subscription agreements of \$0.1 million and less than \$0.1 million during the three months ended July 31, 2021 and 2020, respectively, and \$0.2 million and \$0.1 million during the six months ended July 31, 2021 and 2020, respectively.